VeronicaLourens/hangman/README.md

 * This version of Hangman game is to guess a random number chosen by the computer.
 There is a welcoming message and the game rules on the start screen.
 It asks user to decide if user would like to play or not.
 If the answer is ‘no’, then the program exits.
 Otherwise, the game starts.

 * It asks user’s name, then displays a greeting message to the user.
-Following it gives user a hint about guessing a number from the range of between 0 and 50.
+Following it gives user a hint about guessing a number from the range of number between 0 and 50.

 * User gets a message when the answer is incorrect.
 It gives user a hint that the number guessed is either too small or too big from the target number.
 Meanwhile, it prints out one part of the Hangman body graphics on each wrong answer.
 User keeps guessing the number until the answer is correct or reaches the maximum attempts allowed.